 Water, it’s what your body needs.
 Your body functions much more efficiently when it is properly hydrated and the sugary (or sugar substitute) drinks DO NOT nourish your body.
 We need to be drinking our body weight in ounces every day (of water).
 When I feel a cold coming on I start slamming the water hourly (i.e. 20-32oz of water every hour for two days).
 That usually flushes my system and I bounce back from the cold quickly.
 When I forget about the water intake the head cold tends to stick around much longer.

 3 – Not Moving

-Our bodies were designed to move; however, because of the laptop/desktop computers much of our daily work is spent at a desk.
+Our bodies were designed to move; however, because of the laptop/desktop computers, much of our daily work is spent at a desk.
 I like to get up every hour and walk and/or do some push-ups.
-I even plan my gym/workout for the middle of day.
-My watch reminds me hourly to GET MOVING; and I get up and take a walk around the office building I’m in.
-Moving brings in fresh air, encourages blood flow and helps to clear your head and gets you breathing.
+I even plan my gym/workout for the middle of the day.
+My watch reminds me hourly to GET MOVING, and I get up and take a walk around the office building I’m in.
+Moving brings in the fresh air, encourages blood flow, and helps to clear your head, and gets you breathing.

 4 – Phone Addiction

-I have shared this many times before; but we spend way too much time on our phones.
+I have shared this many times before, but we spend way too much time on our phones.
 Here’s an article from Harvard Research about the negative effects of the blue-light from our phone.
-Try to implement these habits into you life:
+Try to implement these habits into your life:

 - No phone at the dinner table (whether with your family or with clients)

 - Taking a day off from all technology (try one Saturday every month).

 - No phone (or smart device) use 2 hours before bed (your sleep will thank you later).

 - Use the first ten minutes of your morning routine to pray or meditate, not reaching for your phone.